Pregnancy, births and maternity: policy context

 Maternity care and birth outcomes

-The best start: a five-year forward plan for maternity and neonatal care in Scotland sets out a vision for the future planning, design and safe delivery of high-quality maternity and neonatal services in Scotland.
+The best start: a five-year forward plan for maternity and neonatal care in Scotland, published in 2017, set out a vision for the future planning, design and safe delivery of high-quality maternity and neonatal services in Scotland.

-A Maternal and Neonatal Hub was developed by ISD in 2019 to ensure timely and accurate data on outcomes for mothers and children are recorded.
+The PHS Maternal and Neonatal Hub was developed to ensure timely and accurate data on outcomes for mothers and children are recorded.

 The Universal Health Visiting Pathway in Scotland (introduced 2015) sets out the minimum core home visiting programme to be offered to all families by Health Visitors.